Help and advice if you're pregnant and not sure what you want to do.

 - most NHS walk-in centres (England only)

-- sexual health or genitourinary medicine (GUM) clinics.
+- a sexual health or genitourinary medicine (GUM) clinic.

 For details on how to find one of these services see How to get help with your sexual health.